sagemath/trac_to_gh/Issue 6673.md

 CC:  @haraldschilly

-Currently, the documentation uses a "vanilla" `easy/load.js` script to load jsMath.
-This excludes Sage-specific customizations, including a number of LaTeX macros.
-After this ticket is merged, we should be able to build all Sage documentation with `--jsmath` and have no "ugly-scary" warnings when browsing the offline documentation.
+Currently, the documentation uses a stock jsMath loader script.
+This excludes Sage-specific customizations, e.g., the notebook's default jsMath macros.
+The patch

+* [attachment:trac_6673-jsmath_macros_docs_v3.patch]

+inserts the settings via a template when the docs are built.
+The patch also sets up a 'sage' HTML theme (cf. [Sphinx docs](http://sphinx.pocoo.org/theming.html#creating-themes)) for later customization.

-See #4714 for background.
-That ticket is the "notebook" analogue of this one.
+See #4714 for a "notebook" version.

 Issue created by migration from https://trac.sagemath.org/ticket/6673